nbuggia/baron-blog/README.md

 ##Create A Custom Page

-You can also create custom pages that are accessible 1 level off your blog's root like /about, /contact-us or /project-foobar.
+You can also create custom pages that are accessible one level off your blog's root like /about, /contact-us or /project-foobar.
 Simply create a new file in the <code>/pages</code> folder with the following format: